MIAD’s MAKE! program helps artist Maysen realize new exhibit

 “Maysen investigates the … systems that enable gun violence in America through a captivating display of installations, paintings, videos and sculptures, a body of work that she began two years ago after the mass-shooting at Robb Elementary School, in Texas.”

-“Working in a setting different than my studio at home, surrounded by fellow creatives, getting great critique sessions from MIAD’s professor and artist Kate Schaffer, and experiencing the gorgeous weather and views of this location really helped me explore and materialize the ideas I had for the new series,” says Maysen.
+“Working in a setting different than my studio at home, surrounded by fellow creatives, getting great critique sessions from MIAD’s professor and artist Kate Schaffer, and experiencing the gorgeous weather and views of this location really helped me explore and materialize some of the ideas I had for the new series,” says Maysen.

 “Production-wise, it was great counting with MIAD’s tools and facilities, such as the laser-cutting equipment I used for some parts of my ‘I Make My Own Game’ sculpture and the spray-painting booth where I worked on my ‘A Handful of Flowers Moving Forward’ painting.”